Aimpoint-Digital/apd-native-apps-public/cloudpahl/README.md

 This application was developed by **[Aimpoint Digital](https://aimpointdigital.com/)** - an end-to-end analytics firm that uses data to solve its clients’ most complex use-cases.
 We offer consulting support across data engineering, data analytics, data science and analytic strategy practices.
 As an **Elite Snowflake Partner** we can help you with anything from migrations, to native apps to advanced ML in Snowflake.

 If you encounter any issues, please do reach out to us directly at **nativeapps@aimpointdigital.com** - be sure to include as many screenshots and detail as possible.
-## ABOUT & HELP
-This application was developed by **[Aimpoint Digital](https://aimpointdigital.com/)** - an end-to-end analytics firm that uses data to solve its clients’ most complex use-cases.
-We offer consulting support across data engineering, data analytics, data science and analytic strategy practices.
-As an **Elite Snowflake Partner** we can help you with anything from migrations, to native apps to advanced ML in Snowflake.

-If you encounter any issues, please do reach out to us directly at **nativeapps@aimpointdigital.com** - be sure to include as many screenshots and detail as possible.